odoo/owl/doc/component.md

 is certainly encouraged.
 The state object is [observed](observer.md), and any change to it will cause a rerendering.

-## Root Widget And Environment
+## Root Component And Environment

-Most of the time, Owl widget will be created automatically by the `t-widget` directive in a template.
-There is however an obvious exception: the root widget of an Owl application has to be created manually:
+Most of the time, an Owl component will be created automatically by a tag (or the `t-component` directive) in a template.
+There is however an obvious exception: the root component of an Owl application has to be created manually:

 ```js